Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Abstract

 \section{Abstract}

-With the recent advancements in generative modeling, the realism of deepfake content has been increasing at a steady pace, even reaching the point where people often fail to detect manipulated media content online, thus being deceived into various kinds of scams.
-In this paper, we survey deepfake generation and detection techniques, including the most recent developments in the field, such as diffusion models and Neural Radiance Fields.
-Our literature review covers all deepfake media types, comprising image, video, audio and multimodal (audio-visual) content.
-We identify various kinds of deepfakes, according to the procedure used to alter or generate the fake content.
-We further construct a taxonomy of deepfake generation and detection methods, illustrating the important groups of methods and the domains where these methods are applied.
-Next, we gather datasets used for deepfake detection and provide updated rankings of the best performing deepfake detectors on the most popular datasets.
+We survey deepfake generation and detection techniques, covering all deepfake media types: image, video, audio and multimodal content.
+We identify various kinds of deepfakes and construct taxonomies of deepfake generation and detection methods, illustrating the important groups of methods.
+Next, we gather datasets used for deepfake detection and provide updated rankings of the best performing detectors on the most popular datasets.
 In addition, we develop a novel multimodal benchmark to evaluate deepfake detectors on out-of-distribution content.
-The results indicate that state-of-the-art detectors fail to generalize to deepfake content generated by unseen deepfake generators.
-Finally, we propose future directions to obtain robust and powerful deepfake detectors.
+The results indicate that state-of-the-art detectors fail to generalize to deepfakes generated by unseen generators.
 Our project page and new benchmark are available at \url{https://github.com/CroitoruAlin/biodeep}.